Computing @ Perranporth

 New technologies have become integral to the lives of children and young people in today’s society, both within schools and in their lives outside school.
 The Internet and other digital information and communications technologies are powerful tools, which open up new opportunities for everyone.
 We use these technologies to fuel discussion, promote creativity and stimulate effective learning.

 Here at Perranporth children are given the opportunities to use a range of digital equipment from Early years through to year 6.
-Children have access to IPads, laptops, Raspberry Pi equipment and we are soon to acquire our very first weather station!
-We encourage children to learn typing skills with the BBCs Dance Mat Typing.
+Children have access to programmable toys, IPads, laptops, Microbits and Raspberry Pi equipment.

 A Challenging Computing Curriculum

-Computing forms part of the topic based Inspire curriculum that we follow, however, because we believe that Computing and E-safety is so vital to us today, we have extended this to include the broader more challenging curriculum supplied by Rising Stars, Switched on Computing as well.
-Within each year group children will cover 3 Programming topics and three E-safety topics per year.
+Computing forms part of our topic based curriculum.
+We believe that Computing and E-safety is so vital to our next generation, that within each year group children will also cover 3 Programming topics and three E-safety topics per year.

 We strive to inspire competent technical learners who can be investigative, be creative, be safe and solve those problems that some of us oldies dream of!